anukool23/Weather-Agent/readme.md

-# 🌟 Cool-Agent
+# 🌟 Weather Assistant

-**Cool-Agent** is a command-line AI assistant that uses OpenAI's GPT model to understand and respond to user queries.
+**Weather Assistant** is a command-line AI assistant that uses OpenAI's GPT model to understand and respond to user queries.
 It can also fetch real-time weather data using the Weather API.
 The assistant follows a structured plan-act-observe approach to deliver accurate and meaningful responses.

 ---